Mike Tyson: Religious beliefs

+He first completed the Islamic pilgrimage Umrah in July 2010.
+He did so again in December 2022 while accompanied by DJ Khaled, a Palestinian American Muslim.

+Diet

-In March 2011, Tyson appeared on The Ellen DeGeneres Show to discuss his new Animal Planet reality series Taking on Tyson.
+In March 2011, Tyson appeared on The Ellen DeGeneres Show to discuss his new Animal Planet reality series Taking On Tyson.
 In the interview with DeGeneres, Tyson discussed some of the ways he had improved his life in the past two years, including sober living and a vegan diet.
 However, in August 2013 he admitted publicly that he had lied about his sobriety and was on the verge of death from alcoholism.